Upper middle class

-In sociology, the upper middle class is the social group constituted by higher status members of the middle class.
-This is in contrast to the term lower middle class, which is used for the group at the opposite end of the middle-class stratum, and to the broader term middle class.
-There is considerable debate as to how the upper middle class might be defined.
-According to sociologist Max Weber, the upper middle class consists of well-educated professionals with postgraduate degrees and comfortable incomes.
+In sociology, the upper middle class is the social group constituted by higher status members of the middle class, in contrast to the lower middle class.
+The exact definition is debated.
+Max Weber defined it as well-educated professionals with postgraduate degrees and comfortable incomes.

-The American upper middle class is defined similarly using income, education, and occupation as the predominant indicators.
-In the United States, the upper middle class is defined as consisting mostly of white-collar professionals who not only have above-average personal incomes and advanced educational degrees but also a higher degree of autonomy in their work.
+The American upper middle class is primarily defined by using income, education, and occupation; it consists mostly of white-collar professionals with above-average personal incomes and advanced educational degrees and also a higher degree of autonomy in their work.
 The main occupational tasks of upper-middle-class individuals tend to center on conceptualizing, consulting, and instruction.